 How to store buttermilk

-To store buttermilk, pour it into a clean glass jar with a lid.
+Pour buttermilk into a clean glass jar with a lid to store it.
 Secure the lid on the jar and place it in the refrigerator.
 Be sure to label the jar with the date so you know when it was stored.
 The buttermilk will last for up to two weeks in the refrigerator.
 When ready to use it, shake the jar well before using it.

 How to make buttermilk with milk and vinegar